TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.3-roll-up-vs-aggregation/_index.md

 ![Summation](2.1.3-fig-5.png)

-You’re right, you get the same number reported by the ESXi host.
+You're right, you get the same number reported by the ESXi host.
 This means the ESXi CPU Ready = Sum (VM CPU Ready), and the VM CPU Ready = Sum (VM vCPU Ready).

-Because it’s a summation of the VMs, to convert into % requires you to divide with the number of running VM vCPU.
+Because it's a summation of the VMs, to convert into % requires you to divide with the number of running VM vCPU.

 `ESXi CPU Ready (%) = ESXi CPU Ready (ms) / Sum (vCPU of running VMs)`